Jamaican iguana: Distribution

 According to Sir Hans Sloane, a physician and botanist who visited Jamaica in 1688, iguanas were once common throughout Jamaica.
 The Jamaican iguana declined dramatically during the second half of the 19th century, after the introduction of the small Asian mongoose as a form of rat and snake control, until it was believed to exist only on the Goat islands near the Hellshire hills.

 The Jamaican iguana was believed to be extinct in 1948.
 A dead adult specimen was found in 1970.
 The species was rediscovered in August 1990 when a live adult male iguana was chased into a hollow log by a dog of Edwin Duffus, a hog hunter in the Hellshire Hills.
 By the time he got there, the dog had injured the animal but that was the iguana that was taken to the Hope Zoo.
 A remnant population was discovered soon after.
 The Hellshire Hills area is the only area of Jamaica where this iguana is found.
 It is relegated to two dense populations that consist of scattered individuals.
 They were once prevalent in the island but are now only found in the dry, rocky, limestone forest areas of St. Catherine.
 Before it was rediscovered in 1990, the iguana was last seen alive on Goat Island off the coast of Jamaica in 1940.

 Diet

 Like all Cyclura species the Jamaican iguana is primarily herbivorous, consuming leaves, flowers and fruits from over 100 different plant species.
 This diet is very rarely supplemented with insects and invertebrates such as snails.
 However, these could simply be eaten incidentally while it consumes the leaves the invertebrates live on.

 Conservation

 Endangered status

 The Jamaican iguana was believed to be extinct dating to 1948.
-After its rediscovery in 1990, a study showed only that there were only 50 survivors of the "rarest lizard in the world".
+After its rediscovery in 1990, a study showed that there were only 50 survivors of the "rarest lizard in the world".
 The IUCN lists it as a Critically Endangered Species.